HuanLab/ML4MassSpec/README.md

 ## What You Need

-**1. Anaconda (includes Python)**
+**Anaconda (includes Python and all required libraries)**

-* Download and install Anaconda from [https://www.anaconda.com/products/distribution](https://www.anaconda.com/products/distribution).
-This will install Python and all required scientific libraries.
+Download and install Anaconda from [https://www.anaconda.com/products/distribution](https://www.anaconda.com/products/distribution).
+This will install everything you need to get started.

 **2. (Recommended) Install Anaconda**